-Based on the level of seriousness determined by the supervisory authority (high), a starting amount between $\leq 4,000,000,-$ and $\leq 20,000,000,-$ should be considered (between 20 and 100% of the applicable legal maximum, see paragraph 61 above).
-Based on the turnover of the undertaking ($\leq 500,000,-$), the supervisory authority may consider to further reduce this amount to 0.2% of the identified starting amount corresponding to the seriousness of the infringement.
+Based on the level of seriousness determined by the supervisory authority (high), a starting amount between $\leq 4,000,000,-$ and $\leq 20,000,000,-$ should be considered (between 20 and 100% of the applicable legal maximum, see paragraph 60 above).

-The supervisory authority considers that - due to the high level of seriousness of the infringement - a starting amount of $\leq 16,000,$ - is considered effective, dissuasive and proportionate, notwithstanding the low turnover of the undertaking.
-This amount forms the basis for further calculation, which should result in a final amount not exceeding the applicable maximum of ≤ 20 million.
+The supervisory authority considers that an adjustment down to 0.25 % of the starting amount is justified based on the size of the undertaking, which has a turnover of \leq 500,000.
+This amount forms the basis for further calculation, which should result in a final amount not exceeding the applicable maximum of \leq 20 million.